-Since 2003, the National Cancer Institute (NCI) and the American College of Obstetricians and Gynecologists have agreed that the scientific evidence does not support a link between abortion and breast cancer [459-460].
-The NCI routinely reviews the evidence on this topic (most recently in 2010) and continues to agree the evidence does not support a link between the two .
+Since 2003, the National Cancer Institute (NCI) and the American College of Obstetricians and Gynecologists (ACOG) have agreed the scientific evidence does not support a link between abortion and breast cancer [438-439].
+The NCI and ACOG routinely review the evidence on this topic (most recently in 2010 and 2013, respectively) and continue to agree there is no link between abortion and breast cancer [439-440].

 Some case-control studies have suggested abortion may increase the risk of breast cancer .
 However, the design of case-control studies can make the accuracy of their results questionable.
 Case-control studies rely on the reporting of past behavior.
 When it comes to a sensitive topic like abortion, this can have a big impact on the information gathered.
 The cases in these studies (the women with breast cancer) are more likely to give information about their abortion history than the controls (the women without breast cancer).
 Such differences in reporting can bias study results.

 Prospective cohort studies are much more likely to give accurate results on the topic of abortion.
 These studies gather sensitive information before women are diagnosed with breast cancer.
 This helps limit biased reporting.
 The results from cohort studies show abortion does not increase the risk of breast cancer [437,442-450].